Expressing SOME in Italian. QUIZ.

 According to their structure, we can talk about:

-• Avverbi semplici: these adverbs are “primitive”, not generated from other words.
+• Avverbi semplici: we can call the “primitive”, as they don’t derive from other words.
 Mai, forse, bene, male. etc.

 • Avverbi composti: resulting from combination of words.
 Da+per+tutto = dappertutto (every + where = everywhere).